Waymans/Brackets-Project-Helper/templates/README/stock.md

 - [Acknowledgments](#acknowledgments)
 - [To Do](#to-do)

-## Getting Started
+## What is it

-What is it?
 Explain what it does.

 ### Prerequisites

 What you need.

 ```
-Give examples
+example
 ```

 ### Installing